kubernetes/kubernetes/docs/proposals/dynamic-kubelet-configuration.md

 ##### Rolling back to the LKG config

-When a configuration correlates too strongly with poor health, the Kubelet will "roll-back" to its last-known-good configuration.
+When a configuration correlates too strongly with a crash loop, the Kubelet will "roll-back" to its last-known-good configuration.
 This process involves three components:
 1. The Kubelet must begin using its LKG configuration instead of its intended current configuration.
 2. The Kubelet must remember which configuration was bad, so it doesn't just roll forward to that configuration again.
 3. The Kubelet must report that it rolled back to LKG due to the *belief* that it had a bad configuration.

-Regarding (1), the Kubelet will set `config-dir/_current` to point to the same location as `config-dir/_lkg`, and then call `os.Exit(0)`, as above.

 Regarding (2), when the Kubelet detects a bad configuration, it will add an entry to a file, `config-dir/bad-configs.json`, mapping the namespace and name of the `ConfigMap` to the time at which it was determined to be a bad config, and the reason.
 The Kubelet will not roll forward to any of these configurations again until their entries are removed from this file.
 For example, the contents of this file might look like (shown here with a `reason` matching what would be reported in the `Node`'s `status.conditions`):
 ```